Antennas, Antenna Cables, Wireless Products: Technical Articles

 Beamwidth is a useful analytical parameter for a number of practical applications including:

-The relationship between antenna gain and beamwidth can assist in determining the resolution of an antenna beam and its directivity.
+The relationship between antenna gain and beamwidth can help determine an antenna beam's resolution and directivity.

-Within beamwidth there are two other key parameters:
+Within beamwidth there are two other vital parameters:

 1] Half Power Beam Width (HPBW) is an angle between the half power points of the main lobe as measured at -3dB.
-This is considered to be the part of the antenna output that has maximum consistency and utility and is closely related to the gain of the antenna.
+This is considered part of the antenna output that has maximum consistency and utility and is closely related to the antenna's gain.
 If planning an antenna array, the HPBW will be the point where neighboring sectors cross over.

 2] First Null Beam Width (FNBW) FNBW is the degree of angular separation from the main beam.
 It is found between the null points of the main lobe of the antenna's radiation pattern.
 This measurement can assist in assessment of antenna interference.